ethereum/distributed-validator-specs/README.md

 The following are existing implementations of Distributed Validator technology (but not necessarily implementations of this specification).

 - [`python-ssv`](https://github.com/dankrad/python-ssv): A proof-of-concept implementation of the distributed validator protocol in Python that interacts with the [Prysm Ethereum client](https://github.com/prysmaticlabs/prysm).
-- [`ssv`](https://github.com/bloxapp/ssv): An implementation of the distributed validator protocol in Go that interacts with the [Prysm Ethereum client](https://github.com/prysmaticlabs/prysm).
+- [`ssv`](https://github.com/bloxapp/ssv): A Go implementation of the DV protocol that interacts with the [Prysm Ethereum client](https://github.com/prysmaticlabs/prysm).
+- [`charon`](https://github.com/ObolNetwork/charon): An HTTP middleware client in Go that implements the DV protocol.

 #### Documents
 - [Distributed Validator Architecture Video Introduction](https://www.youtube.com/watch?v=awBX1SrXOhk)